-Today is my friend Pete Slosberg’s 63rd birthday.
+Today is my good friend Pete Slosberg’s 73rd birthday .
 Pete is, of course, best known for Pete’s Wicked Ales.
 After that he toyed with the idea of making barbecue but decided instead to make some incredible chocolates and had a small company, Cocoa Pete’s.
-A couple of years ago, I traveled to South America with Pete (where we took to calling him “El Pete“), where we both spoke and judged beer at a beer conference/competition in Argentina, the South Beer Cup, and then flew to Brazil to attend a pair of beer dinners Stephen Beaumont was hosting.
-More recently, he’s doing a lot of traveling and is working on Mavericks, a new line of canned session beers, along with Half Moon Bay Brewing.
+A few years ago, I traveled to South America with Pete (where we took to calling him “El Pete“), where we both spoke and judged beer at a beer conference/competition in Argentina, the South Beer Cup, and then flew to Brazil to attend a pair of beer dinners Stephen Beaumont was hosting and for a while he was working on Mavericks, a newish line of canned session beers, along with Half Moon Bay Brewing, but is now doing some occasional consulting and doing a lot of traveling with his wife Amy looking for the next adventure … or sour beer.
 Join me wishing Pete a very happy birthday!

 Pete with his wife Amy and Celebrator publisher Tom Dalldorf at one of Bruce Paton’s beer dinners at the Cathedral Hill Hotel in February 2006.

 Martin Boan, who organized and ran the South Beer Cup, with Pete in Buenos Aires.